 The first thing you want to keep in mind is your introduction.
 What do you actually say at the beginning of your talk to actually get people on board and get people started.

-It's been said that a presentation is kind of like an aeroplane, because aeroplanes have the highest chance of crashing at takeoff and landing (please excuse the analogy if you're afraid of flying!)
+It's been said that a presentation is kind of like an aeroplane because aeroplanes have the highest chance of crashing at takeoff and landing (please excuse the analogy if you're afraid of flying!)

 And your talk is the same it has the highest chance of crashing at the takeoff and the landing.
 The first 5 to 15 minutes of your presentation is critical.

 So, when you kick off, the first thing to do is an introduction.
-There's over 11 different ways to introduce yourself on a platform (all of which we're going to be sharing in a program we have coming up) but I want to actually jump to a piece that's going to be quite relevant for you right now.
+There are over 11 different ways to introduce yourself on a platform (all of which we're going to be sharing in a program we have coming up) but I want to actually jump to a piece that's going to be quite relevant for you right now.

 So, the first one is the actual introduction.

-After that you want to do what we call the three core problems, which are the three biggest problems that people face.
+After that, you want to do what we call the three core problems, which are the three biggest problems that people face.